terry151653/EE2405-HW2/README.md

 # EE2405-HW2
 (1) how to setup and run your program

-Connect the board and PC, and run the program, and connect D6 and D7 with a resister, and connect uLCD as in Lab, and run python script, and then it can be used.
+Connect the board and PC, and run the program, and connect D6 and D7 with a resister to ground, and connect uLCD as in Lab, and run python script, and then it can be used.

 (2) what are the results